Asahikawa Freeride Tour Overview

 ✔ Complimentary use of Verts snowshoes

-✔ Complimentary access to fleet of demo boards
+✔ Complimentary access to demo boards

 ✔ 6 buffet breakfasts